Camper Champ helps you compare prices from multiple RV rental companies in Scotland and across the UK.

 The weather can be very unpredictable across Scotland and the Outer Hebrides, changing at the last minute.
 So it's essential to keep up to date with the weather forecast, and if traveling during late fall or winter, be on the lookout for any storm warnings.
 It's crucial to park in safe places, away from cliff edges and trees, if weather conditions become challenging.

-It's always best to plan when traveling in a campervan, as nothing is worse than not knowing where to park for the night.
+It’s always best to plan when traveling in an RV, as nothing is worse than not knowing where to park for the night.
 Various apps are available to solve this problem, such as park4night and Searchforsites.
-Both apps work in many different countries and provide the locations of free boondocking spots and many other facilities such as sewage dumps and public showers.
+Both apps work in many different countries and provide the locations of free boondocking spots and many other facilities such as dump stations and public showers.

 Traveling by RV has grown massively in popularity over the last few years.
-Unfortunately, this has led to many dispersed camping spots being closed due to trash left behind by campers.
+Unfortunately, this has led to many dry camping spots being closed due to litter left behind by campers.
 Scotland is full of incredible scenery with some of the greatest driving roads in the UK.
 When RVing, be sure to leave no trace so that we can enjoy its beauty long into the future.

-Scotland is known for its rich history, and with over 1,500 castles on display, you can easily imagine what this country was like in centuries past.
+Scotland is known for its rich history, and there were once up to 3,000 castles in Scotland, with around 1,500 recognized as significant sites where there are still remains, so you can easily imagine what this country was like in centuries past.
 However, if you find hiking trails and waterfalls more enjoyable, there are two stunning national parks waiting to be explored.
-The Loch Lomond and Trossachs National Park and the Cairngorms National Park are jaw-droppingly beautiful and provide an idyllic setting for a road trip adventure.
+Loch Lomond & The Trossachs National Park and Cairngorms National Park are jaw-droppingly beautiful and provide an idyllic setting for a road trip adventure.

-Choosing a campervan vacation is perfect for those who want a unique, first-hand experience of such a diverse country.
+Choosing an RV vacation is perfect for those who want a unique, first-hand experience of such a diverse country.
 You get to experience Scottish culture up close and get a raw experience of the environment and landscape.
-Not to mention the countless benefits of having handy onboard facilities such as a shower, kitchen, and restroom.
+Not to mention the countless benefits of having handy onboard facilities such as a shower, kitchen, and bathroom.

 Campervanning is a popular activity throughout Scotland, so it's no surprise there are so many campervan-friendly sites all around the country.
 The average price for a campsite in Scotland is between £15 and £30.
 Site prices vary depending on the season, pitch size, and whether or not you have an electrical hook-up.